-82. FUNCTIONALITIES
+88. FUNCTIONALITIES

-Feder ati ion Are а Contact I ist Downloads YellowPages Team Info Form List Match List Tournaments Nomination
+Club Are ea Contact List Downloads YellowPages Team Info Forms List Match List Tournaments

-Tab Functionalities Remarks Contact list Self management of your Federation's data.
+Tab Functionalities Remarks Contact list Self management of your Club's data.
 Such as contact details, workforce, logo.
 Keep you data updated at all time.
-About how to create user accounts in your contact list, please refer to article 28.
-Downloads Access documentation made available by the CEV. - Yellow pages Find information about a National Federation, Supervisor, Club or referee. - Team info Insert / upload various data as well as access the information about your Team delegation.
-About the upload of your Competition hall, please go to point 15.
+About how to create user accounts in your contact list, please refer to article 32.
+Downloads Access documentation made available by the CEV. - Yellow pages Find information about a Club, National Federation, Supervisor or referee. - Team info Insert / upload various data as well as access the information about your Team delegation.
+About the upload of your Club's logo, please go to point 67.

+About the upload of your Competition hall, please go to point 19.
 About the information concerning your Team delegation, it will appear once you filled in the CEV 04 form and the CEV approved it.
-For more about this form, please go to point 7.
-Forms List Fill in the digital CEV forms related to the CEV For a full list of the CEV forms as competition you registered to as well as each well as how to fill them in, please match you participate to. refer to Chapter 3.
+For more about this form, please go to point 11.
+Forms List Fill in the digital CEV forms related to the CEV competition you registered to as well as each match you participate to.
+For a full list of the CEV forms as well as how to fill them in, please refer to Chapter 3.
 Match List Find various information about your past or coming matches.
-Such as date and time, appointed officials, opponent, Competition hall and result. - Easily access the CEV forms related to each match, once completed by you and approved by the CEV.
-Tournaments Find various information about your past or coming tournaments.Such as the Organiser, the CEV Officials, Team delegations and the matches. -
+Such as date and time, appointed officials, opponent, Competition hall and result.
+Easily access the CEV forms related to each - match, once completed by you and approved by the CEV.
+Tournaments Irrelevant, unless you qualify to the final phase of the CEV Volleyball Champions League.

-Chapter 24 - CEV FTP Server
+Chapter 23 - CEV FTP Server